apo1397/shopify-integration/README.md

     flask run
     ```

+2. Expose your local server to the internet using ngrok:

+    ```bash
+    ngrok http 5000
+    ```

+   Copy the public URL provided by ngrok.
+This URL will be used for Shopify app redirections and webhook configurations.

-2. Open your browser and navigate to `http://localhost:5000` to access the app.
+3. Open your browser and navigate to the ngrok public URL to access the app.

 ## Project Structure